AndroidSourceTools/Socket.io-Esp-client/README.md

 ### Note

-This library is not fully complete here are a list of features which still need to be implemented/fixed over the next 2 weeks.
+This library is not complete here are a list of features which still need to be implemented/fixed over the next few weeks.

 * Socket times out after about 60 seconds.
 * Send data from the Esp to the server.

 ### Installation instructions

-Clone this repository into your Ardunio Sketchbook directory under libraries, then restart the Arduino IDE so that it notices the new library.
+Clone this repository into your Arduino Sketchbook directory under libraries, then restart the Arduino IDE so that it notices the new library.
 Now, under File\Examples you should see SocketIOClientSecure.

 ### How To Use This Library